helttek/nsu/epsmim/README.md

 # Epsmim
 ## Labs for the "Efficient programming of modern microprocessors and multiprocessors" subject at NSU
-- each directory contains a description of a task
+- each directory contains description of a task